BrainR0tted/Brainrot-Footbal-League-FBGM-/README.md

 -Drafting and Retiring:
 Brainrot is a young person's game after all!!!

 Draft players from the ages of 12 to 22 and leave all those Uncs in the past at age 30!

 From their first Skibidi Toilet video to Certified Unc status, you can see it all!

 Is it safe?
 Definitely not.

 Is it morally reprehensible?
 Maybe.

 Is it really funny?
 Yes.
-Yes it is.\
+Yes it is.

 -Hall Of Fame:
 Due to short attention spans, it's now easier than ever to get into the Brainrot Hall Of Fame!

-In it's current state, the League is essentially a reskin of vanilla Footbal GM with different teams and slight tweaks under the hood.

-Notes:
-The teams have populations relative to their cities/states in their names, so smaller places like Irving and Hampton may benefit from equalizing populations.
+16 TEAMS IN 2 CONFERENCES!

 # THE BRAINROT CONFERENCE: